Covering simple orthogonal polygons with $r$-stars: Refining the partial order

-\Cref{alg:main}, described in \Cref{sec:cover}, is a greedy algorithm that processes elements of $G_V$ one-by-one.
+\Cref{alg:main}, described in \Cref{sec:cover}, is a greedy algorithm that processes elements of $G_V$ one by one.
 However, we need to refine the $<$ order, such that the new partial order corresponds to the intuitive notion of sweeping. \begin{definition} Let us define the partial order $<_b$ on $G_H\cup G_V$ as follows: \begin{itemize} \item if $h_1,h_2\in G_H$, then let

 \item if $v_1,v_2\in G_V$, then let

 \item if $h\in G_H$ and $v\in G_V$, then $h$ and $v$ are not comparable. \end{itemize} Naturally, we define $s_1\le_b s_2\Longleftrightarrow (s_1=s_2\text{ or }s_1<_b s_2)$. \end{definition}